Which term best describes the concentration of a chemical in the air that is lethal to 50% of test animals?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

 The term that best describes the concentration of a chemical in the air that is lethal to 50% of test animals is LC50.
-This designation is used in toxicology to indicate the concentration of a hazardous substance in air that causes death in 50% of a defined animal population after a specified exposure duration.
-It is a critical measurement in assessing the acute toxicity of substances, as it helps determine the potential risk to living organisms when exposed to airborne chemicals.
+This abbreviation stands for "Lethal Concentration 50%," which is a widely recognized measure used in toxicology to indicate the concentration of a substance in the air or in an aquatic environment that would cause the death of 50% of a specific test population.

 Subscribe